unlearn (verb) - Discard something learned, like a bad habit or false information from one‘s memory.

 Both sides foster narratives that do not match the one of the opposite side.
 During my research supported by Pro Helvetia Cairo (2011-2019) I learned how these complicated and complex narratives and traumatas manifest themselves not only visually as feedback-loops.
 In my pictures shows the observant flâneur who keeps his gaze open (for experiences), says Israeli lecturer and photographer Miki Kratsman.
 This attitude is taken further into texts with fictitious dialogues in which I condense personal (local) encounters, cultural-historical observations and a multitude of readings.
 In these dialogues the possible truths around the images are negotiated and connected with each other – reality depends on fiction to emerge.

-This project explores the tensions emerging from the notions 'trauma', 'nation' and 'utopia'.
-The project is going to be realised as publication.
 The research for this project has gained initial support from Pro Helvetia.